googleforgames/agones/site/content/en/docs/Getting Started/create-fleetautoscaler.md

 Events:
   Type    Reason            Age   From                        Message
   ----    ------            ----  ----                        -------
-  Normal  AutoScalingFleet  2m    fleetautoscaler-controller  Scaling fleet simple-udp from 2 to 3
+  Normal  AutoScalingFleet  2m    fleetautoscaler-controller  Scaling fleet simple-game-server from 2 to 3
 ```

 You can see that the fleet size has increased, the autoscaler having compensated for the allocated instance.